-Rituals have a deep meaning for us, and how you use them and involve rituals in your work will be a catalyst to behavior change.
+Rituals have a deep meaning for us, and how you use them and involve rituals in your work will be a catalyst for behavior change.

 Some rituals are a regular part of your day.
 For example, when I am putting a suit and tie on for an important meeting, I am signaling that I am different in this suit and tie.
-Therefore my behavior and feelings are different.
-Going through laying out the suit, picking my tie and socks, putting them on changes how I think and behave.
+Therefore my behavior and feelings are different – laying out the suit, picking my tie and socks, and putting them on changes how I think and behave.

 Why Rituals Work

 “… people are more likely to turn to rituals when they face situations where the outcome is important and uncertain and beyond their control;

 I pound my feet strongly on the ground several times.
 I take several deep breaths and “shake” my body to remove negative energies.
 I do this often before going to work and meetings and at the front door before entering my house after a long day.

 Despite the absence of a direct causal connection between the ritual and the desired outcome, performing rituals to produce a certain result appears to be sufficient for that result to come true.
 While some rituals are unlikely to be effective – knocking on wood will not bring rain – many everyday rituals make a lot of sense and are surprisingly effective.” – Scientific America.